anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2017-01-10-expression-rewriting-engine-for-process-algebra.md

 button(second) * gui { textField.text = "Something Else" }
 {% endhighlight %}

 Let `button(btn)` be an atomic action that happens when the button `btn` is pressed.
+The action `button(btn)` performs is a wait upon `btn`.
+When `btn` is pressed, the action finishes successfuly.
 Let `gui(code)` specify an AA that executes `code` on the UI thread of the GUI framework in question, and `textField.text = "foo"` is used to set the text of some GUI element, making it visible to the user.

-TODO What action does `button(btn)` perform?

 `*` is a sequential operator, specifying that its operands should execute one after another.

 `+` is a choice operator, its precedence is lower than that of `*`.
-Given two arbitrary PA expressions as its operands, the first one to start (have an AA successfully evaluate to ε in it) will be chosen for full execution and the other one will be discarded.
+A choice is one of the fundamental operators of the ACP, along with `*`.
+It selects one of its operands to execute and discards the others.
+The mechanism of such a choice is not specified and depends on implementation.
+For the sake of this example, assume that the implementation is as follows: Given two arbitrary PA expressions as its operands, the first one to start (have an AA successfully evaluate to ε in it) will be chosen for full execution and the other one will be discarded.

-TODO `+` is not very clear to me.
-My intuitive understanding is that of regular expressions.
-By analogy, try to execute the left operand first.
-If it fails, execute the second.

 Hence, in the example above, if the button `first` is pressed, the following will happen: